1011X/rever/README.md

 A Rever file consists of *items*, which include procedures, functions, types, modules, etc. They are much like those in Rust.

-We'll start by learning the simplest statements first, and then work our way up.

 ### Simple statements

 The most trivial statement is `skip`.
 It does absolutely nothing.
 However, you'll sometimes need it since some parts of the language don't accept an empty block, or when you want to be explicit that nothing should be done in some cases.